Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Discussion

 \section{Discussion}

-To summarise, we have shown that a topological superconducting junction realises the $4\pi$-periodic element required to perform single- and two-qubit gates on a protected qubit.
-We demonstrated the gate operation by simulating a minimal Kitaev chain junction.
-We used this simulation as motivation to analytically project the dynamics of the device onto a qubit subspace and found that single-qubit $R_{X}$-gates and two-qubit $R_{XX}$-gates can be performed by electronically controlling the tunnelling potential across the junction.
+To summarize, we have shown that a topological superconducting junction realizes the $4\pi$-periodic element identified in Ref \cite{thanh_le_building_2020} as required to perform single- and two-qubit gates on a protected qubit.
+We demonstrated the gate operation by simulating the dynamics of a minimal Kitaev chain junction.
+We used this simulation as motivation to analytically project the dynamics of the device onto a qubit subspace and found that single-qubit $R_{X}$-gates and two-qubit $R_{XX}$-gates can be performed by electronically controlling the tunnelling potential across the junction using DC signals.
 Finally, we used Fermi's golden rule to characterise the effect of charge noise on the operation of the gate.
 We found that charge noise causes leakage out of the computational subspace, the rate of which is constant in the length of the Kitaev chains.
 We found that this result persists when parameters are detuned from the sweet spot for the Kitaev chain while remaining in the topological phase.
 We therefore expect gate operations to be possible for Kitaev chains much longer than the minimal models considered here.

 In the context of the fractional Josephson effect, our ground-up simulations demonstrate that the effect does not only manifest in the spectrum of the system but also in its dynamics.
-This result also provides a new perspective on topological-transmon hybrid qubits \cite{hassler_top-transmon_2011, ginossar_microwave_2014}.
-This new perspective treats the topological junction as a circuit element in parallel with the transmon that is $4\pi$-periodic in the superconducting phase difference across the junction.
+This result also provides an alternative perspective on topological-transmon hybrid qubits \cite{hassler_top-transmon_2011, ginossar_microwave_2014}.
+This perspective treats the topological junction as a circuit element in parallel with the transmon that is $4\pi$-periodic in the superconducting phase difference across the junction.
 In this perspective, the $4\pi$-periodic topological junction allows access to states of the transmon that are not traditionally accessible \cite{thanh_le_building_2020}.